masaun/NFT-yield-farming/README.md

 ***
 ## 【Introduction of the NFT Yield Farming on BSC】
 - This is a smart contract that enable a user to farm yield by staking LP tokens into a NFT pool.
+  - Once a user stake LP tokens into a NFT pool, reward token (Governance Token) are mined every block.
-  - User who staked can receive the Governance Tokens as farmed-yield (as rewards) when that user un-stake.
+  - User who staked can receive the Governance Tokens as rewards (as farmed-yield) when that user un-stake.
 - This smart contract works on BSC (Binance Smart Chain).

 &nbsp;